Steels

 Components

-This section is composed by three zone.
-The first icon is a drop down button that is used to select the type of steel profile.
+This section consists of three areas.
+The first icon is a drop-down button used to select the type of steel profile.
 The second icons group is used to select the cut or interlock at the end.
-The last icons group is use to activate the attach point.
+The last icons group is use to activate the attachment points.

-When editing a steel, a combo box appears to choose which other steels to apply the same change to:
+When editing a steel, a drop-down menu appears to choose which other steels to apply the same change to:

 Parameters

-- Standard Name - Using this dialog box, the user can select the correct rule.
+• Standard Name - Used to select the correct rule.

-- Type - This combo box contains all the values related to the selected rule.
+• Type - Contains all values related to the selected rule.

-- Thickness - Using this combo box, the user could select the shell thickness related to the rule (only available for some elements).
+• Thickness - To select the shell thickness related to the rule (only available for some elements).

-- Material - Using this combo box, the user could select the code of the material related to the component.
+• Material - To select the material code related to the component.

-- Length - In this text box the user can insert the value of the length of element, the icon at right (wand) allows to detect the size until the first element that intersects forward.
-Dec. - is the combo box that allows you to choose the precision for the inclusion of the measure.
+• Length - In this text box you can enter the value of the length of element, the icon on the right (wand) allows to detect the size up to the first element that intersects forward.
+Dec. - is the drop-down menu that allows you to choose the precision for the inclusion of the measure.

-- Model Type - a combo box to select the profile details: Detailed, Squared, Simplified (Squared Fill, for square and rectangular) the green arrow lets you choose how to give the feature: Only this Steel, to All Steels in this Assembly, or to All of the scene.
+• Model Type - To select profile details: Detailed, Squared (no fillets), Simplified (Squared Fill, for square and rectangular) the green arrow lets you choose how to give the feature: Only this Steel, to All Steels in this Assembly, or to All Steels in the scene.
+Steels

 BOM Information